redis-developer/redis-ai-resources/README.md

-✨ A curated list of awesome community resources, integrations, and examples for Redis in the AI ecosystem.
+✨ A curated list of awesome community resources including content, integrations, documentation and examples for Redis in the AI ecosystem.

 ### Table of Contents